This post may contain affiliate links. Please see my disclosure policy for details.

 If you only have time to visit one viewpoint in the city, let this be it.
 It’s a fantastic place to watch the sunset or see the breathtaking views.

-Here’s a complete viewpoint guide to Calton Hill Edinburgh.
+Here’s a complete viewpoint guide and the best things to do on Calton Hill Edinburgh.

 The History of Calton Hill

 Calton Hill was formed over 340 million years ago.
 It has a huge history from the prehistoric era to today.

 It was originally a hill fort in ancient times, then King James II of Scotland granted the lands to Edinburgh in 1456.